“Blessed is the man who is always reverent, but he who hardens his heart falls into trouble.” Proverbs 28:14

 God’s Kingdom on earth begins when our soul is reconciled to God and purified of sin through the mercy of Our Saviour Jesus Christ.
 Jesus declared “the kingdom of God is within you.”
 Luke 17:21

-When we receive Jesus into our hearts and give Him the trust and honour He deserves, His ‘kingdom’ and His ‘reign’ over us begins.
+When we receive Jesus into our hearts and give Him the trust and honour He deserves, His ‘kingdom’ is born within us and His ‘reign’ over our lives begins.

 A REVERENT LIFE IS A LIFE OF PRAYER AND CONTEMPLATION OF GOD’S WORD

 To be truly reverent is to listen carefully to the person we deeply respect.
 In the case of God that means reading and studying His Holy Word as spoken in the Bible and considering what it means in our day-to-day life.

 Jesus says, “But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven…” Matthew 5:44-45

 These words have given rise to me praying for violent criminals, pedophiles, rapists, terrorists, murders etc. Why?
 Because God asks us to pray for the enemies in our world so that His grace may change their hearts and stop violence before it occurs.
 But for prayer to be truly effective, we must learn to pray with all our hearts.
 The Lord says: “These people come near to me with their mouth and honor me with their lips, but their hearts are far from me.
 Their worship of me is based on merely human rules they have been taught.”
 Isaiah 29:13 God wants our hearts to be close to Him.
 Prayer need not be about anything more than our hearts resting in His Sacred Heart as we speak to Him about all our needs, hopes and dreams and listen to His inspiration through the power of the Holy Spirit.